 The most persistent feature of the medieval Indian miniature paintings are very brilliantly represented and preserved at Ajanta

-dated A.D.
-1465.
-The line flows more smoothly, the forms are fuller, and the figures begin to lose their hieratic, effigy-like character.
-It should be obvious that these manuscripts herald the birth of a new style, and that this new style did come into being and was flourishing by at least the early years of the sixteenth century is confirmed by the discovery of an illustrated manuscript of the Aranyaka Parvan of the Mahabharata
+The line flows more smoothly, the forms are fuller and the figures begin to lose their hieratic, effigy-like character.
+It should be obvious that these manuscripts herald the birth of a new style, and that this new style did come into being and was flourishing by at least the early years of the 16th century.
+It is confirmed by the discovery of an illustrated manuscript of the Aranyaka Parvan of the Mahabharata

 dated A.D.
 1516 and of a Mahapurana manuscript dated A.D.
 1540.
-The promise of this new style is carried to fulfillment in the splendid Bhagavata Purana
+The promise of this new style is carried to fulfilment in the splendid Bhagavata Purana

 , painting is the favourite art; he prides himself on his connoisseurship, and greatly honours his favourite painters.
-Some of the painters of medieval era, mainly of the Mughal era like Abul Hasan, Ustad Mansur and Bishandas are the most appraised personae for their lively and artistic representation of paintings.
 Even Shah Jahan

-was also a keen connoisseur of painting, and during his time the Jahangiri traditions continued in a modified way.
+was a keen connoisseur of painting, and during his time the Jahangiri traditions continued in a modified way.
 The compositions become static and symmetrical, the colour heavier, the texture and ornament more sumptuous.
 The freshness of drawing, the alert and sensitive observation of people and things, was overlaid by a weary maturity, resulting not in the representation of living beings but in effigies with masked countenances.
-The availability of several portraits of Shah Jahan and the grandees of the court again demonstrate the movement towards richness and luxury at the expense of life.

 During the reign of Aurangzeb